IBM-ITOAdev/logstash-input-dynatrace_dcrum_rest/README.md

 ### input_file
 Type: string

-The json file at the input of the HTTP POST request.
-For the definition of the input file please refer to https://community.dynatrace.com/community/display/DCRUM123/getDMIData3
+The json file as the input of the HTTP POST request.
+For the definition of the parameters in this file please refer to https://community.dynatrace.com/community/display/DCRUM123/getDMIData3

 Here is a sample input file:
 ```